bjks/gfp_gaussian_process/README.md

 ### Changed in 0.3.0
 - introduction of a scaled noise model

+### Changes in 0.4.0
+- introduction of binomial cell division model
+- cell is growing and producing between n and n+1 even if it is dividing, division happend just before n+1

 ## TODO
 - [x] prepare for cluster
 - [x] write new simulation including asymmetric cell division and tree structure